 For those transitivity pairs that don’t fit any of the above rules, we can use the Basic Concept “rule”, which is less hard-and-fast but actually quite intuitive as you become more familiar with Japanese by immersion.

 Remember that –eru flips a verb from intransitive to transitive or vice versa.
-In other words, one of the two is the “base verb” and the other is the “flipped version” (actually the Japanese themselves tend to look at the extended eru-ending as an auxiliary verb, which I think makes things clearer).
+In other words, one of the two is the “base verb” and the other is the “flipped version”.
+If you remember that the extended -eru (え-row plus る) is actually a helper-verb it becomes much more intuitive.